wikimedia/mediawiki-vendor/data-values/geo/README.md

 ### 2.1.0 (2017-08-09)

 * Remove MediaWiki integration
-* Make use of the …::class feature
+* Make use of the …`::class` feature
-* Add .gitattributes to exclude not needed files from git exports
+* Add .gitattributes to exclude unnecessary files from git exports
-* Use Wikibase CodeSniffer instead of Mediawiki's
+* Use Wikibase CodeSniffer instead of MediaWiki's
 * Move to short array syntax

 ### 2.0.1 (2017-06-26)